astropy/astropy/docs/development/workflow/development_workflow.rst

 #.
 Add tests of your new code, if appropriate.
 Some changes (e.g. to
    documentation) do not need tests.
-Detailed instructions are at :ref:`testing-guidelines`, but if you have no experience writing tests or with the `py.test`_ testing framework submit your changes without adding tests, but mention in the pull request that you have not written tests.
-An example of writing a test is in :ref:`astropy-fix-example`.
+Detailed instructions are at :ref:`writing-tests`, but if you have no experience writing tests or with the `py.test`_ testing framework submit your changes without adding tests, but mention in the pull request that you have not written tests.
+   An example of writing a test is in :ref:`stop-and-think-any-more-tests-or-other-changes`.

 #.
 Stage your changes using ``git add`` and commit them using ``git commit``.
    An example of doing that, based on the fix for an actual Astropy issue, is